So many homeowners are fearful of the phrase “Historic District”.

 Just because you own a house or other building doesn’t mean the law be damned, like it or not.
 Saying a building owner should be able to do whatever they want with their building is tantamount to saying that one should be able to mistreat a pet – because they own it.

-Their rebellion against authority shows stubbornness and ignores any benefit they may receive.
+Their rebellion against authority shows ignorance and stubbornness and ignores any benefit they may receive.

 Historic districts offer the homeowner an investment with protection and security.